jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

 Statements
 ----------

-A statement is a unit of code that the Python interpreter can execute
+- A statement is a unit of code that the Python interpreter can execute
+- Example: `print("Hello, world")`

 Assignment Statement
 --------------------